 Princess (her first name) Pink (her last name) accidentally enters a mixed up fairy tale land through her refrigerator.
 (Who knew!)
 While there, she meets a green-haired girl named Moldylocks who suggests they can get some food at the Three Beards house.
 When the Beards discover the girls, Princess escapes but Moldylocks is captured.
 Yikes!
 Will Moldylocks escape?
 Your kids will crack up at this hilarious, punny story.
 (3 sentences per page, some speech bubble dialogue.)

 Owl Diaries Eva’s Treetop Festival by Rebecca Elliott

 This series pops with cute diary entries with colorful illustrations; it’s just right for beginning readers, particularly girls.
-In this book, Eva writes in diary all about getting the Bloomtastic Festival put together and how she eventually learns to ask friends for help.
+In this book, Eva writes in her diary about getting the Bloomtastic Festival organized and how she eventually learns to ask friends for help.
 (A few sentences per page, lots of picture support.)

 Olive & Beatrix The Super Smelly Moldy Blob by Amy Marie Stadelmann